Remi1A/Portfolio-Management-Dashboard/README.md

-# CYU AM — Portfolio Management Dashboard
+# CY Tech AM — Portfolio Management Dashboard

 Professional multi-asset portfolio tracking and analysis dashboard, developed as part of the Master 2 GIF programme at CY Tech.